-Those whose skills are needed in the U.S. may also be.
+Those whose skills are needed in the U.S. may also be eligible for green cards.
 Professionals who are in high demand because of their advanced skills, talents and qualifications may be able to gain a green card so that they are able to live and work in the U.S.

 Green card lotteries